Question

 parameter for therecords_modifed

 There may be intermittent network latency that is slowing the sync.
-This may occur on the connection to a database connector or to the destination database.
+This may occur on connecting to a source database connector or the destination database.
 Check with your network team to verify if there are known or potential network latency Issues. - API rate limits (Application Connectors Only)

-The source API rate limits may be hit which then requires the connector to wait until it can query the API again.
+The source API rate limits may be hit, requiring the connector to wait until it can query the API again.
 This can slow the sync if it is regularly hit.
 You can filter the dashboard logs by warnings only to see Warnings for this and verify if this is the cause for the slower sync.